-The Kempinski is located on the bank of Lake Geneva, right in front of the Jet d’Eau Fountain, one of the landmarks of Geneva with a with a water jet up to 140 meters high.
+The Kempinski is located on the bank of Lake Geneva, right in front of the Jet d’Eau Fountain, one of the landmarks of Geneva with a water jet up to 140 meters high.

-That said, my favourite thing to do at this hotel is simply to sit and watch the lake.
+That said, my favorite thing to do at this hotel is simply to sit and watch the lake.
 From our room, we could sit on the bed and watch the boats chugging up and down and tooting their arrival and watch the people below promenade up and down one of the prettiest stretches of the lakeside in Geneva.

 The Kempinski looked to be the largest hotel on the waterfront.
-It is triangular in design and I would guess at a 1970’s build with a modern look.
+It is triangular in design, and I would guess at a 1970’s build with a modern look.
 Throughout the building, floor to ceiling glass windows make the most of the views, and the main restaurant, Il Vero, where you can take your breakfast and where we also enjoy incredible Italian food in the evening, has a glorious terrace which looks right out over the Jet d’Eau Fountain.

 The rest of the hotel is enormous in scale.
-There are lounges and more restaurants, a bar with a terrace and downstairs in the lobby, there are more sitting areas decked in cream marble with fireplaces, along with a large and busy reception area.
+There are lounges and more restaurants, a bar with a terrace, and downstairs in the lobby.
+There are more sitting areas decked in cream marble with fireplaces, along with a large and busy reception area.

 I mentioned above that there is an abundance of facilities in the Kempinski Geneva.
 Lounges, restaurants, a huge and stylish spa, but the highlight is the Urban Beach.

 We also ate in the Il Vero restaurant during our stay.
 The chef here was really good and his pasta, in particular, was magnificent.
-The ingredients were all very fresh and portions were generous.
-I went for a salad and red mullet, my husband went for a calamari dish and all were hugely generous and utterly tasty.
+The ingredients were all very fresh, and portions were generous.
+I went for a salad and red mullet, my husband went for a calamari dish, and all were hugely generous and utterly tasty.

-The highlight for me though, even when surrounded by delicious food, was the view from the terrace of the restaurant.
+The highlight for me, though, even when surrounded by delicious food, was the view from the terrace of the restaurant.
 If the weather is good, this is such a great terrace as it looks right out onto the Jet d’Eau Fountain.
-You can’t beat watching the moon travel across the sky behind the majestic fountain, while stuffing yourself with delicious food!
+You can’t beat watching the moon travel across the sky behind the majestic fountain while stuffing yourself with delicious food!

-Mandarin Oriental Geneva
+4. Mandarin Oriental Geneva